Meet Our Bloggers

 “Keep an open mind and take every opportunity that LMU provides you with because you never know what doors might open.”

-Matt Fissinger is the Director of Admission at LMU, a post he has held since 1990.
+Matt Fissinger is the Assistant Vice Provost for Undergraduate Admission at LMU.
 His responsibilities include directing the university’s recruitment efforts and the application review process.
 His blog will cover topics ranging from an inside look at LMU’s admission process to reflections on national trends and high profile topics in the world of college admission.
 Comments welcome!

 When originally searching for colleges to transfer to, rising senior Theatre Arts major Matt Mangione was seeking an institution that had a top-notch screenwriting program and was near the heart of the entertainment industry.